alxvasilev/stm32/README.md

  you can call the scripts without arguments.

 ## flash.sh
-Flashesh the specified file to the chip and either resets or halts it, depending on a command line option.
+Flashes the specified file to the chip and either resets or halts it, depending on a command line option.
 For help on usage, you can call the script without arguments.

 ## Example session